The 20 Best Immune Thrombocytopenic Purpura (ITP) Doctors Near Me in Baltimore, MD

 English

 Dr. Matthew Merguerian is a pediatric hematologist specializing in bleeding and clotting disorders.
 His research is focused on bleeding disorders resulting from platelet dysfunction.
 His lab is interested in understanding the mechanisms behind platelet dysfunction and in developing platelet-targeted therapies that could alleviate abnormal bleeding or clotting.
 Dr. Merguerian is rated as an Experienced provider by MediFind in the treatment of Immune Thrombocytopenic Purpura (ITP).
-His top areas of expertise are Blood Clots, Leukemia, and Immune Thrombocytopenic Purpura (ITP).
+His clinical expertise encompasses Blood Clots, Leukemia, and Immune Thrombocytopenic Purpura (ITP).
+Dr. Merguerian is board certified in American Board Of Pediatrics.

 Pediatric Hematology Oncology